The Dos and Don’ts of Decorating Built-In Shelves

 Don’t – Water the Greenery on the Shelves

-It’s all about mixing and matching vases, boxes, frames, books, plants, and quirky accessories to create the layered shelf look that we love.
-You don’t want to decorate with all frames, but you also don’t want to decorate with all vases.
+It’s all about mixing and matching vases, decorative boxes, candlesticks, frames, trays, plants, and small objects to create the layered shelf look that we love.
+You don’t want to decorate with all frames, but you also don’t want to decorate with all small vases.
 Too much of one thing isn’t good, but a little bit of all of these things is perfect.

 And while you’re mixing and matching items, you also want to vary the heights of these items.
-We typically like to group in threes (three items together), but all three of these items should be varying heights.
-But if you love two vases together and their height is too similar, add some books under one of the vases and magically you’ve created varying heights.
+We typically like to group in threes (odd numbers look better), but all three of these items should have varying heights.
+But if you love two vases together and their height is too similar, add stacks of books under one of the vases, and magically you’ve created varying heights.
 Books are usually our secret weapon to add height whenever possible.

 Don’t – Go Matchy-Matchy

 Mixing and matching is the name of the game in decorating built-ins.
-Matt jokes that some of the pieces I have on our built-ins (like this wood hand I thrifted a few years ago) are so “weird”, but it’s these quirky pieces that make the styling interesting.
+Matt jokes that some of the pieces I have on our built-ins (like this wood hand I thrifted a few years ago) are so “weird”, but it’s these quirky pieces that make the styling interesting and they’re my favorite things!

 So don’t be afraid to think outside of the box and add something a bit quirky or items you think don’t necessarily “match”.
 The more mixed and matched the items look, the more layered the shelf will appear… and that’s a great thing!